 If you are a semi techie running your own online business, you’d know the struggle of evaluating and integrating various products/services in the market to either extend your product offering or to simplify the daily running of your business.
-If you are a techie developer, you have to go one step further, you’d need to actually understand almost every possible detail about this new product you are trying to integrate, struggle your way through different APIs and finally test it.
+But if you are a tech developer, you have to go one step further, you’d need to actually understand almost every possible detail about this new product you are trying to integrate, dodge your way through different APIs and finally test it.
+Developing a payment gateway is no different!

 Overview & Reference Sections